Multi-photon entanglement and interferometry

-Though the DLCZ scheme does not fulfil the criteria for long-distance quantum communication, it does provide a promising mechanism for a fully controllable single-photon source based on atomic ensembles, which seems to be much easier for experimental demonstrations.
-The idea is easy to understand as following.
-The atomic ensemble generates a correlated state in Eq.~(\ref{atomph}), which is an exact analogy of SPDC.
-By measuring the forward signal mode with a single-photon detector, and conditional on a detector click, the collective atomic mode is projected to a single-excitation state.
-Such excitations can be stored for a reasonably long time in the ground-state manifold of the atoms.
-On demand the single-atomic excitation can be transfered to a single photon at any desired time (still within the storage time) with the method described in the next section with fully controllable properties: the emitted single-photon pulse is directed to the forward direction; the emission time is controllable by the repumping time; and the pulse shape is controllable by varying the time dependence of the Rabi frequency of the repumping pulse.
+Though the DLCZ scheme does not meet all the criteria for long-distance quantum communication, it provides a promising approach to a fully controllable single-photon source based on atomic ensembles, which seems to be much easier for experimental demonstrations.
+Let us summarize the basic ideas behind it.
+The atomic ensemble generates a correlated state in Eq.~(\ref{atomph}), which is an exact analog of the SPDC radiation.
+By measuring the forward signal mode with a single-photon detector, under the condition that the detector clicks, the collective atomic mode is projected to a single-excitation state.
+Such excitations can be stored for a reasonably long time in metastable states (the so-called ground-state manifold) of the atoms.
+On demand the single-atomic excitation can be transferred to a single photon (still within the storage time) with a method described in the next section.
+This is with fully controllable properties: the emitted single-photon pulse is directed forward; the emission time is controllable by the repumping time; and the pulse shape is controllable by varying the time dependence of the Rabi frequency of the repumping pulse.

-So far, significant advance has been achieved along this line.
-Controllable generation, storage and retrieval of single photons with tunable frequency, timing and bandwidth have been demonstrated (Chou \textit{et al}., 2004; Eisaman \textit{et al.}, 2004, 2005; Chaneli\`{e}re \textit{et al.}, 2005).
-Furthermore, a deterministic single-photon source was demonstrated using measurement-based feedback protocol (Matsukevich \textit{et al}., 2006b; Laurat \textit{et al}., 2006; Chen \textit{et al}., 2006b).
-We anticipate that these exciting research efforts will develop technology useful for those atomic ensemble based quantum information schemes.